chinmaybhatk/n8n-mcp-server/README.md

 - Never commit your `.env` file
 - Store API keys securely
 - Use environment variables for sensitive configuration
+- Ensure your n8n instance is properly secured

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

 ## License